spencermoon/soccer/README.md

     `python model.py`

 8. Running the command above saves the model as a pickle file, which can be loaded to make predictions.
-Logs from data ingestion and model creation can be found in `log.log`.
+Logs from data ingestion and model creation can be found in `logs.log`.

 ## Unit Testing